Kylinnilyk/Object_detection_estimated_sclales/README.md

 ### Training
 1. Generate preprocessed data including estimated scale size from depth.
     ```
-    chmod +x generate_img_batch.sh
+    >>chmod +x generate_img_batch.sh
-   ./generate_img_batch.sh
+    >>./generate_img_batch.sh
     ```
     The configuration file can be found under directory `./odes/configs/mb_preprocessing/`.
-Changing parameter settings like area size, density threshold etc, in the config file according to your application.
+Changing parameter settings like area size, density threshold etc. in the config file according to your application.

+2. Run training programming.
+    ```
+    >>chmod +x train.sh
+    >>./train.sh
+    ```
+    The training configuration can be found under directory `./odes/configs/` where you can find the layer number, learning rate, optimizer and pretrained model dir etc.

 ### Evaluating